 TSI Speech+ & other speaking calculators

-Speech+ speaking calculator with instructions on cassette.
+Speech+ speaking calculator with audio cassette with operating instructions.
 The knob at top right is pulled to turn the calculator on and then acts as a volume control.
 Pressing the button with the loudspeaker symbol (below the "=" button) makes the calculator speak the number on the display.
 The switch below this button can be used to switch off the speech system.

 Telesensory Systems Inc. Speech+

 Display is 8 digits, red LED.
-Also speaks the keys pressed and the result.
+Also speaks the keys pressed and the displayed number.

 4-function, %, memory, square root.

 Calculator integrated circuit: Texas Instruments TMC1007NL (here date coded mid-1976), based on the TMS1000 4-bit micro-controller.
 "TSI has custom-programmed a microcomputer in the SPEECH PLUS calculator and is a pioneer in the use of this device.
 This microcomputer contains the calculating capability.
 It was used instead of more-conventional, commercially available parts so that we could dictate the way the calculator works and design the keyboard. ..."